juliaportella/juliaportella/README.md

 ## Hello everyone!
 I am Julia Portella!
-- Working with Ruby on Rails, HTML, and CSS.
+- Working with Ruby on Rails, JavaScript and VueJs.
 - I'm a student of Systems Analysis and Development at @mackenzie.

 <div>